DeepMarks/DNN-Watermarking/README.md

 ## Introduction
 The code in this project serves as a practical implementation of the theoretical concepts discussed in the "Digital Watermarking" section of the thesis.
 Thereby, the author consulted existing approaches and compiled a repository with working code to illustrate the embedding and extraction process of digital watermarks into a Deep Neural Network (DNN).
-In the following, the contents of the repository are outlined.
+In the following, the contents of the repository are outlined, including a main black-box setting and two support programs.

 ## DeepMarks: Watermarking a DNN in a Black-Box Setting